Follow the steps below to download, extract, and run WinSetView for the first time.

 The following error will be displayed if VBScript has been disabled or uninstalled:

-If the above error is displayed and you are running Windows 11, please check Settings, System, Optional features, View features, and then scroll down and see if there is a VBScript item.
+If the above error is displayed and you’re running Windows 11, please check Settings, System, Optional features, View features, and then scroll down and see if there is a VBScript item.
 If so, check it and click Next and then Install.

 To use WinSetView, please follow the steps in the quick start guide: